searles9/EFS_on_EC2/README.md

 This a simplistic design and is not fault tolerant.
 If this were to be made more complex, the following changes could be made:
 * Add an auto scaling group for the EC2 instances
 * Add a load balancer for the auto scaling group
-* Add additional mount points
+* Add additional EFS mount points
 * Add additional subnets and design the networking module to be more flexible

 ***